DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 - Use MinionAH in any way that may cause damage to the software or impair the performance, availability, or accessibility of the software.
 - Use MinionAH in any way that is unlawful, illegal, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
 - Share or distribute malicious clones of MinionAH.
+- Keep your login credentials secure and not share them with unauthorized users.
+- Ensure that you meet any age requirements and have parental consent if you are under a certain age.

 ## User Feedback and Support